Grand Slam of Show Jumping

 In order to win the Grand Slam, a rider has to win the Grand Prix at the four shows in direct succession.
 On 13 September 2015, Scott Brash became the first rider to ever win the Grand Slam.

 With Hello Sanctos, he consecutively won the three Majors at the CHI Geneva 2014, the CHIO Aachen 2015 and Spruce Meadows “Masters” Calgary 2015.

 Foundation

 The four Majors united

 Together with Rolex, the organisers of the CHIO Aachen, the CSIO Spruce Meadows “Masters” and the CHI Geneva developed the Grand Slam of Show Jumping.
 It is based on the world-famous tennis and golf Grand Slams – a successful concept that didn’t exist in the field of show jumping hitherto, although it must be stated that the three equestrian shows have been highly appreciated by the riders for decades because of their unique tradition and excellent quality.
 Together they unite 250 years of sporting history.
-They are attended by 900,000 visitors and 1,300 media representatives in total every year, benefit from a huge media presence and an infrastructure of the highest quality.
+They are attended by 900,000 visitors and 1,300 media representatives in total every year.

-In 2018, The Dutch Masters of Den Bosch (NED) becomes the fourth Grand Slam event.
+In 2018, The Dutch Masters of Den Bosch (NED) became the fourth Grand Slam event.